Cats are silent sufferers, which makes it nearly impossible to know when your cat first starts feeling ill.

 Sometimes we take our pets’ healthy status for granted and assume everything’s OK.
 Keep checking your cat’s litter.
 If you notice red, blue, or bright green stains, take your furry friend to the vet as soon as possible.

 One of the symptoms of pain your cat might show is avoiding certain places that he associates with pain, like the litter box.
-If your cat is suffering from a bladder infection, crystals, or blockage, he may have trouble urinating or experience painful urination.
+If your cat is suffering from a bladder infection, blockage, or struvite crystals in cats, he may have trouble urinating or experience painful urination.

 After a few attempts, he’ll assume it’s his litter box that’s causing the pain.
 As a result, you may see that your cat leaves unwelcome presents - like urine stains or feces - around your house in places where he thinks he’ll be more comfortable.

 This is a serious sign of trouble and should be dealt with as quickly as possible.